Getting a Toll-Free Number — What You Need to Know

 Vanity Vs. Prime Numbers

 To get the most benefit out of a toll free number, it helps to choose one that is memorable and strengthens your brand.
-Toll-free providers like to differentiate between “vanity” and “prime” numbers.
+Toll-free number service providers like to differentiate between “vanity” and “prime” numbers.
 Vanity numbers include any toll-free number that spells out a company’s name or a memorable phrase.
 Prime numbers, on the other hand, are memorable simply for being a catchy combination of digits — such as 1-888-444-1212, for example.

 While there are still many vanity numbers available in the newer prefixes, prime numbers give you the opportunity to use a more established prefix.
 Another thing to consider when shopping for a toll-free number is the fact that many cell phones don’t have alphanumeric keypads.
 Customers calling from a mobile device may have an easier time remembering a prime number instead of a vanity number.
 For existing vanity numbers, one way around this is to include the numeric equivalent next to it on any Internet advertising.